bayesianempirimancer/jax-noprop/README.md

 process.
 Fortunately the correct dynamics described above do not differ from the original NoProp dynamics very much for  `α(t)` close to 1 so the last few time steps so despite the error the results it gives are very similiar because the last few denoising steps are largely indistinguishable.
 See the hastily written and likely error riddled writeup of my derivation of the forward process in the docs directory.
+For a more thorough and significantly denser writeup see (https://arxiv.org/pdf/2210.02747)

 #### Loss Function